KILTprotocol/docs/sdk/02_tutorial/03_overview.md

 As you can see, the Embassy didn't need to trust the Claimer directly in this system.
 They trust the Attester, whom they had previously worked with, or respect due to their position.
 And with that trust, they grant the visa with no knowledge of what the Claimer has used the credential for.
-Even though this process emerged due to the trust in the Attester, the Attester was not involved in the second stage, so they were unaware of it.
+Even though this process emerged due to the trust in the Attester, the Attester wasn't involved in the second stage, so they were unaware of it.
 Privacy was achieved with distributed trust.

 :::